rayaman/multi/README.md

 If you want to use the system threads, then you'll need to install lanes!
 **or** use luarocks

-Because of a codependency in net libaray, if using the networkmanager you will need to install the net library sepertly Going forward I will include a Release zip for love2d.
+~~Because of a codependency in net libaray, if using the networkmanager you will need to install the net library sepertly~~ The networkManager is currently being reworked.
+As of right now the net library is not required.
+Going forward I will include a Release zip for love2d.
 I do not know why I haven't done this yet **The Network Manager rework is currently being worked on and the old version is not included in this version.
 It will be released in 15.0.0**

 ```
 luarocks install multi
-luarocks install lnet
+luarocks install lnet   (If planning on using the networkManager)
 ```

 Discord